-While there is a lot of debate on the subject, I wish to share how I view the events of Ananias and Sapphira.
-The fact is that no one can know for sure what happened, the best we can hope for is an explanation that fits the text and matches the character of God.
+No one knows for sure what happened.
+The best we can hope for is an explanation that fits the text and matches the character of God.

 Ananias and Sapphira – The Story in Context

-It is important to remember at this time that all the ministry is going out to the Jews only (read: The Dividing Line in the Book of Acts), and the revelation of the Gospel of Grace has not yet been revealed to Paul and shared with the twelve.
-The Apostles are preaching Jesus, the slain lamb, in the context of the Law of Moses.
-Peter does not even know that the Gentiles are included until Acts 10, and even then, he is still conscious of the Law when he enters the house of Cornelius.
+At this time, Christianity was being preached to the Jews only (read: The Dividing Line in the Book of Acts).
+The revelation of the Gospel of grace had not yet been revealed to Paul and shared with the twelve.
+The Apostles were preaching Jesus, the slain lamb, in the context of the Law of Moses.
+Peter did not even know that the Gentiles were included until Acts 10.
+Even then, he is still conscious of the law when he entered the house of Cornelius.

-Acts 10:28 And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean.
+Acts 10:28 And he said unto them, You know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation.
+But God has showed me that I should not call any man common or unclean.

 What killed Ananias according to this passage?
 The words he heard from Peter killed him, that’s all we know.

-Lets read on to the account of Sapphira and see if maybe anything gets clearer.
+Let’s read on to the account of Sapphira and see if anything gets clearer.

-While there is debate, in my opinion, Peter killed them with the power of his words.
-For me, understanding the nature of Kingship (see: We have been made Kings) that we have as believers, understanding the Law-consciousness of Peter prior to the revelation that was given to Paul, and understanding that the only indicator we have is that what Peter spoke came to pass, in my opinion, Peter was the one who spoke death over Ananias and Sapphira.
+In my opinion, Peter killed them with the power of his words.
+Understanding the nature of kingship (see: We have been made Kings) that we have as believers, understanding the law-consciousness of Peter prior to the revelation that was given to Paul, and understanding that the only indicator we have is that what Peter spoke came to pass, in my opinion, Peter was the one who spoke death over Ananias and Sapphira.

 Jesus is not in the Business of Killing People